Enable AWH periodicity for pull-geometry=direction

 I will try to implement that.
 For a proper set up case this just means setting the period in the AWH code, but some checks might be needed to catch malformed setups.

-#8 Updated by Semen Yesylevskyy 2 months ago
+#8 Updated by Semen Yesylevskyy over 1 year ago

 Is there a possibility to allow periodicity for arbitrary pull vectors (not aligned with one of the axes?).
 I'm not aware of internals of course, but spanning the whole box and only along one of the axes seems to be unnecesarily strict limitation.